Goals

 “I want to run a half marathon by October” “Set a goal to read 24 books this year”

-Updating or completing a goal
+Updating and completing

-Tell your companion when something significant happens:
+Section titled “Updating and completing”Tell your companion when something significant happens:

 “I finished the half marathon” “I’ve read 12 books so far this year”

-Goals vs Tasks
+Goals vs tasks

-| Goals | Tasks | |
+Section titled “Goals vs tasks”| Goals | Tasks | |

 |---|---|---|